On the phone, beloved dog at my side (always), 1990.

 Having been told so numerous times by teachers and parents, I still kind of believe that if you cross your eyes too long, they’ll get stuck that way.

 BONUS!
-Writing this list, and thinking 'bout it... a couple of constants in my life: Bikes.
+Writing this list, some constants in my life keep bubbling up: Bikes.
 Dance.
 Dogs.
 Good friends.
+Family.
 Education.
 Exploring.
+Art.
 Good books.
 Writing.